 Under the CARES Act, the System is eligible to receive an employee retention credit, which is a credit against the employer portion of Social Security taxes for certain wages between March 13, 2020 and December 31, 2020.
-The CAA and subsequent legislation extended the employee retention credit through September 30, 2021, while also modifying the provisions of the credit.
+Subsequent legislation extended the employee retention credit through September 30, 2021, while also modifying the provisions of the credit.
 The System filed for the employee retention credit for 2020 during 2022, which has been recorded for approximately \$6.1 million and is included within other revenue for the year ended December 31, 2022.
-No amounts were recorded during 2021.
+No amounts were recorded during 2023.